 In an age where you can buy anything from a TV to a pint of milk at the click of a button at midnight on a Sunday evening, it is ridiculous that restrictions still exist for large stores.
 Internet shopping has reformed the consumer market and thus overdue changes to trading hours are desperately needed.

-Copyright 2019 Philip Davies MP for Shipley.
+Copyright 2019 Philip Davies Conservative Candidate for Shipley.
 All rights reserved.